alxdrcirilo/ramachandraw/README.md

 ```

 ## Contributing
-Feedback and constructive criticism is welcome: a.dias.cirilo@umail.leidenuniv.nl.
+Feedback and constructive criticism is welcome.
+If necessary, open an issue in the *issues* tab.

 ## License
 [MIT](https://choosealicense.com/licenses/mit/)